jsw99/photonic-nanomaterials-lab/README.md

-# Deep Learning-Guided Discovery of Carbon Nanotube Based-Near-Infrared Nanosensors for Cocaine
+# Deep Learning-Guided Discovery of Carbon Nanotube-Based Near-Infrared Nanosensors for Cocaine

 ## Table of contents
 * [Motivation](#motivation)